 WILD AT HEART, MUSTANGS AND THE YOUNG PEOPLE FIGHTING TO SAVE THEM

-Readers who come to Bookin’ with Sunny, those in the SF Bay Area and those in the high desert of northern Nevada, are already familiar with author Terri Farley’s love affair with the wild horses known as mustangs.
+Wild at Heart should be in the hands of every horse lover, young or old.
+Readers who come to Bookin’ with Sunny, those in the SF Bay Area and those in the high desert of northern Nevada, are already familiar with author Terri Farley‘s love affair with the wild horses known as mustangs.
 Her Phantom Stallion series for middle and young adult readers has been popular since first published in 2002.
 And for good reason – these are not teen romances under the guise of horse stories as are many other horse series.
 Farley writes not about the heart, but from the heart, understanding the connection between young people and horses.
-Her latest book, Wild at Heart, should be in the hands of every horse lover, young or old.

 What makes Wild so worth buying and reading is the depth of Farley’s coverage exposing the plight of America’s mustangs.
 Her book is wonderfully put together.
 It begins with her most personal introduction to the wild horses’ fight for their right to exist on public lands, followed by Chapter One, an homage to Wild Horse Annie, the subject of Marguerite Henry’s 1966 novel about Velma Johnston, the one-woman powerhouse who brought about the Wild Free-Roaming Horses and Burros Act, passed by Congress in 1971.